-The seventh issue is Motivation.
-One of the hardest challenges for the "New Sinology" will be to judge correctly the motivation of different actors on the Chinese stage, whether Government leaders at national or local level, or different interest groups and segments of the population.
+The eighth issue is Motivation.
+One of the hardest challenges for Sinology will be to judge correctly the motivation of different actors on the Chinese stage, whether Government leaders at national or local level, or different interest groups and segments of the population.
 How, for instance, will China wield its considerable and growing power on the world stage?

 Since the ending of the Cultural Revolution it has been a factor for world stability, but every so often doubts about the future are expressed, as when some Chinese spokesman says, informally, "But China is still a developing country and external expansionism would be totally illogical".
 It is right to look back at long traditions of stability in China within consistent borders, but the "is still a developing country" prompts the question, "And when you can afford to be a major military power?"
 China's present armed forces and weaponry are already significant, and closer international dialogue between military as well as political leaders has already proved beneficial.
-China's latest role as facilitator of six party talks to resolve the North Korean impasse is a good example of China finding the motivation to play a more forward diplomatic role, though it might be said of Chinese foreign policy, as was said of British in the 19^hth century, "Britain has no friends, only interests".
+China's current role as facilitator of six party talks to resolve the North Korean impasse is a good example of China finding the motivation to play a more forward diplomatic role, though it might be said of Chinese foreign policy, as was said of British in the 19th century, "Britain has no friends, only interests".

-And finally, the eighth issue is Partnership.
+And finally, the ninth issue is Partnership.
 This should balance my last quotation, whose context is specifically about trends in long-term diplomacy.
-The essence of the "New Sinology" should be to build partnerships in academic circles within China and with Chinese scholars overseas.
+The essence of effective Sinology should be to build partnerships in academic circles within China and with Chinese scholars overseas.
 Through making a conscious effort to realise successful joint research projects and exchanges of lecturers, the first issue I raised, that of Analytical Refraction, can become less problematical.
+I should even like to see the process of internationalisation and better mutual understanding start with foreign language learning and area studies as early as primary school level, and to see active school exchanges at secondary school level, both face-to-face and via the Internet.
+The role of freer media exchanges also helps to create a positive environment.

-Aidai's longstanding links with China and proven excellence in Chinese studies, supported at national and local government level and by the respected local business community, should provide firm foundations for the ICCS.
+Aidai's longstanding links with China and proven excellence in Chinese studies, supported at national and local government level and by the respected local business community, are providing firm foundations for the ICCS.
 The fact that the first word in its name is "International" is a sign that its future success will be based in large measure on Partnership.
+As we are in Tianjin, it is also appropriate to remember that it was Premier Zhou Enlai, who created the breakthrough in Sino-US relations from an international table tennis tournament in Aidai's home city of Nagoya, the so-called ping pong diplomacy that yielded such valuable long-term results.

-In conclusion, I foresee a "New Sinology", which, to borrow a phrase or two from recent Chinese leaders, "unifies theory and practice" and "judges truth from facts".
+In conclusion, I foresee a Sinology, which, to borrow a phrase or two from recent Chinese leaders, "unifies theory and practice" and "judges truth from facts".